Campus AI vs. Commercial AI: Comparing How Students and Employees Perceive their University's LLM Chatbot vs. ChatGPT

 \subsubsection{Customizations and Hypotheses}

-We consider two customization aspects of the user interface: corporate design and warnings about false information.
+We expect there to be differences with regard to users' perception of and cautious behavior towards hallucinations and ground this expectation in two customization aspects: branding through corporate design and warnings about false information.
+Thus, with reference to the TrAM, we conceptualize branding with corporate design and warnings about false information as system cues and consider users' perception of and cautious behavior towards hallucinations as important 'outcome' perception dimensions.
 Research has shown that the presence of logos from reputable companies can create positive associations, enhancing the perceived credibility of mobile systems \cite{lowry2005}.
 We argue that branding a chatbot with a university logo (see \autoref{fig:User_Interface}, label 1) leads users to interpret the system as university-approved.
 This could potentially make users less critical and cautious in their interactions with the university-branded system, particularly with regard to the risk of hallucinations.
 Another notable customization choice of LLMaaS chatbots is the display of warnings about hallucinations or false information.
 Research suggests that such warnings can help users detect hallucinations more frequently \cite{nahar2024}.
-While ChatGPT's interface includes a disclaimer below the prompt box stating \enquote{ChatGPT can make mistakes.
-Please check important information}, LLMaaS solutions allow such warnings to be adapted, removed, or altered.
+While ChatGPT's interface includes a disclaimer below the prompt box stating ``ChatGPT can make mistakes.
+Please check important information'', LLMaaS solutions allow such warnings to be adapted, removed, or altered.
 In our study, the customized LLMaaS chatbot included a hallucination disclaimer only on the login page, with no warning displayed during the actual chat interaction (see \autoref{fig:User_Interface}, label 3).
 We argue that the absence of a persistent warning may result in users being less mentally primed to consider hallucinations or to critically evaluate the accuracy of the system's output.
 The university-branded interface and the lack of a persistent warning may lead users to a) behave less cautiously with respect to potential hallucinations and b) detect fewer hallucinations overall.
 Based on this, we propose the following hypotheses: